eyc94/brain/sorting/merge-sort.md

 // Main sort function that is called on arr[left...right]. public void sort(int[] arr, int left, int right) {
-  // Check if left and right had not crossed. if (left < right) {
+  // Check if left and right had not crossed.
+If they did, we are one 1 digit. if (left < right) {
     // Get the middle index.
     int mid = left + (right - left) / 2;

-    // Sort the first and second halves. sort(arr, left, mid);
-    sort(arr, mid + 1, right);
+    sort(arr, left, mid); // Sort the first half. sort(arr, mid + 1, right); // Sort the second half.

     // Merge the sorted halves.
     merge(arr, left, mid, right);
   }
 }
 ```
+- Basically, we are recursing down (breaking the arrays in half) until we reach an array of length 1.
+- This is the base case.
+- Once we do, we merge them.
+- Once we sort halves on every iteration, we merge them.
+- So break in half on the way down and merge on the way up.

 ## :round_pushpin: Advantages
 - Merge sort has good complexity.